andreas-kupries/aktive/doc/ref/sink_writer.md

 Syntax: __aktive format as aktive 2file__ src (param value)...

 Writes image to the destination file, serialized with the AKTIVE format.

+This operator is __strict__ in its single input.
+The computed pixels are not materialized.
+They are immediately saved to the destination file.

 |Parameter|Type|Default|Description|
 |:---|:---|:---|:---|